 They endorse non-Powered heroes as they claim that their gadgets were created by normal humans.

 Interestingly, they refuse to elaborate exactly what they stand for and what their political platform is and only fire back vague slogans.
 One of their claims, though, is that allowing Powered citizens to run around rampant is "un-American".
 During an interview, you can do a Shut Up, Hannibal! and point out that they're the ones who are "un-American" for seeking to regulate what opportunities people with different abilities have.
 As usual, they do their best to make you seem the unreasonable one.
 Additionally, you can retort to the poster-boy for the Meek, an un-Powered hero using expensive gadgets provided by the organization, that his gadgets were given to him, same as your Powers; he didn't earn or make them.
 And being extremely expensive, these gadgets are not, in fact, available to everyone as the Meek claim.
+Once you get behind their closed doors in the finale, all the concentration camps and mass graves start showing up in their iconography.

 The Hero Project also features two un-Powered heroes in the competition who are unaffiliated with the Meek.
 One of them resents the Powered for having special status but doesn't like the radical policies of the Meek or their quasi-religious nature.
 The other one is a friend of yours who goes by the alias Null and is actually an undercover agent sent to investigate corruption in the Project.